 Further excavations of the site revealed no additional finds which raises an interesting question: where is the remainder of the skeleton?

 Maybe a clue can be found in the discovery of the skull itself.
 According to rumors, it was actually found above the pipes.
 Maybe whoever left the skull did so within the last decade or two.
-Perhaps the skull, along with the yet undiscovered skeleton, were stored in places as diverse as Paris, Munich and the Balkans.
-Some insist that the that was where the skull originally came from.
-Local residents from generations ago mention a Neolithic clan calling themselves L’Ordre Lux P Pégasos or the Order of Pegasus Light.
-These people were said to have been guardians of several items of significance, including a mysterious cranium.
-Not much is known about this order, but it was known to have been founded in 1350 and rumored members included notable names such as Shakespeare, H.G.
-Wells and Thomas Jefferson.
+Perhaps the skull, along with the yet undiscovered skeleton, was stored in other places.

 Comparing the Sealand Skull to an average human skull, several differences immediately leap out.
 Aside from being substantially larger, the Sealand Skull has larger, deeper set eye sockets and has a more rounded orbital shape to them.
-They sockets are also wider than a humans and seem less centered.
-It’s nostrils are smaller by comparison and the creature’s chin is a narrow one.
-The Sealand Skull surface appears smooth to the touch and could indicate it was adapted or accustomed to a colder environment.
+The sockets are also wider than a human and seem less centered.
+Its nostrils are smaller by comparison and the creature’s chin is a narrow one.
+Moreover, the Sealand Skull surface appears smooth to the touch and may indicate an adaptation to a colder environment.
 It may have also have had nocturnal inclinations.